nazarov161803/-Task_University/README.md

 [Task 23] - Spring Boot Tests CLOSE

-Write Integration(or/and System) tests using Spring Boot Test, H2 DB (it is possible to use Database Ride
+Write Integration(or/and System) tests using Spring Boot Test, H2 DB (it is possible to use Database Rider)